mijaelovic/newsletter/README.md

 On the first execution it will download dependencies.

-To start the demo client run the command:
+While the server is running to start the demo client run the command:
 > ./gradlew runDemoClient

 It will create some categories and run the example.